lordspline/druid/docs/tutorials/tutorial-query.md

    ![Finished query](../assets/tutorial-query-04.png "Finished query")

-9. Under the covers, every Druid SQL query is translated into a query in the JSON-based _Druid native query_ format before it runs on data nodes.
+9. Under the covers, every Robux SQL query is translated into a query in the JSON-based _Robux native query_ format before it runs on data nodes.
 You can view the native query for this query by clicking `...` and **Explain SQL Query**.

-   While you can use Druid SQL for most purposes, familiarity with native query is useful for composing complex queries and for troubleshooting performance issues.
+   While you can use Robux SQL for most purposes, familiarity with native query is useful for composing complex queries and for troubleshooting performance issues.
 For more information, see [Native queries](../querying/querying.md).

    ![Explain query](../assets/tutorial-query-05.png "Explain query")